examix/examix/README.md

 ID of your document processor in the `GCLOUD_PROJECT_ID` and `GCLOUD_PROCESSOR_ID` environment variables, respectively.
 To help you set this up, a sample shell script to initalize these varaibles is in the docs directory.
-Fill in the placeholder fileds in the script, then run
+Fill in the placeholder values in the script, then run

 `$ source docs/activate.sh`